Treatments and drugsBy Mayo Clinic Staff

-Treatment for any underlying diseases or conditions often stops frequent headaches.
-When no underlying diseases or conditions are present, treatment focuses on preventing the pain before it starts.
+Treatment for an underlying condition often stops frequent headaches.
+When no other condition is discerned, treatment focuses on preventing pain.

 - Anti-seizure medications.
-Some anti-seizure drugs seem to prevent migraines.
-These medications may be used to prevent chronic daily headaches as well.
-Options may include gabapentin (Neurontin, Gralise), topiramate (Topamax) and divalproex sodium (Depakote).
+Some anti-seizure drugs seem to prevent migraines and may be used to prevent chronic daily headaches, as well.
+Options include topiramate (Topamax, Qudexy XR, others), divalproex sodium (Depakote) and gabapentin (Neurontin, Gralise).

 - NSAIDs.
-Prescription nonsteroidal anti-inflammatory drugs — such as naproxen (Anaprox, Naprosyn, Naprelan) — may be helpful, especially if you're going through withdrawal from other pain relievers.
+Prescription nonsteroidal anti-inflammatory drugs — such as naproxen sodium (Anaprox, Naprelan) — may be helpful, especially if you're withdrawing from other pain relievers.
 They may also be used periodically when the headache is more severe.

 Unfortunately, some chronic daily headaches remain resistant to all medications.

 - Garza I, et al. Overview of chronic daily headache. http://www.uptodate.com/home.
 Accessed Jan.
 6, 2015.

 - Yancey JR, et al. Chronic daily headache: Diagnosis and management.
 American Family Physician.
 2014;89:642.

 - Halker RB, et al. Chronic daily headache: An evidence-based and systematic approach to a challenging problem.
 Neurology.
 2011;76:S37.

 - Headache: Hope through research.
 National Institute of Neurological Disorders and Stroke. www.ninds.nih.gov/disorders/headache/detail_headache.htm.
 Accessed Jan.
 5, 2015.